bitaemi/React-app-Hooks-Context-reducers/javascript-weird-parts/README.md

 ### 2. Syntax Parsers, Lexical Environments

-    - Syntax Parser = a program that:
+    - Syntax Parsers = a program that:

             - reads your code and tells if is valid grammer;